pschou/go-params/README.md

 package is a rewrite to enable additional functionality and usability, it is not backwards compatible.

-Some notable differences are that this package supports:
+Goals in mind for this re-write and some notable differences this package provides:

 - `--longflag` and `-l` single-character flag syntax
 - flag stacking `-abc` is the same as `-a -b -c` for present flags
 - full unicode support and printing with alignment